EstebanEnriquez/vectorFitting/README.md

 ### Classical Vector Fitting

 <p align="justify">
 One of the most utilized rational approximation techniques is Vector Fitting (VF).
-In 1999, VF was introduced and proved to be a highly robust and efficient rational approximation method, applicable to both smooth and resonant responses.
+In 1999, VF was introduced and proved to be a highly robust and efficient rational approximation method, applicable to both smooth and resonant responses [1].
 This caused VF to be rapidly adopted in several areas including power systems and macro-modeling systems.
 VF approximates a frequency response (generally an array) using a rational function approximation, as shown in <i>(1)</i>:
 </p>

 ![Ecuación](https://quicklatex.com/cache3/a9/ql_cb5dcb83a99458ff7a8a1e0546ca49a9_l3.png)